zhangzhang2024/zhangzhang2024/README.md

 My previous research focused on Roadside / Vehicle-side / Collaborative / Embodied 3D Perception, aiming to enhance the cross-domain spatial understanding of heterogeneous agents.

-My currently research interests are in the **End-to-End Autonomous Driving**.
+My current research interests are in the **End-to-End Autonomous Driving**.

-More specifically, my research interests include:
+More specifically:

 - Bridging Perception to Action Space in Supervised Fine-Tuning